 Why should you choose to live and work in Sliema, Malta, out of all the beautiful cities in Europe?
 The truth is, if you enjoy the idea of living on an island by the Mediterranean sea while also cherishing an aesthetically pleasing nightlife, this is definitely the place to be.
 Trust me when I tell you that when living in Malta, your main issue will be choosing between sunbathing all day long or taking your time by exploring this jaw-dropping city & its hidden gems.

 Finding and landing the perfect job is never an extremely easy task, no matter where you go.
-However, knowing a few things in advance will certainly set you off to a great start!
+However, knowing a few things in advance will certainly set you off to a great start in Malta!

 What are these few things?

 Firstly, make sure you have done some research before throwing yourself out there with no preparation.
 It is essential to know job boards that can provide you with vacancies that match your languages and your profile, such as Europe Language Jobs.
 It is recommended that you create a free account, upload your CV, and apply for jobs before & during your stay in Malta.

 Secondly, when applying for jobs, it is interesting to keep in mind the sectors and languages in-demand in Malta.
 According to WorldAtlas, the sectors in most demand are related to tourism, manufacturing, finance, and IT.
 Additionally, Working in Malta says that companies are hiring in the gaming industry and medical fields.
 On another hand, when referring to languages, the multinational organizations are mainly seeking English, German, and Danish speakers.

 Note: If you don’t speak German or Danish, don’t worry.
 The main language is English; however, if you’re planning on learning a new language, German is highly recommended.